For women at risk for lymphedema

 - Avoid heavy lifting or pulling.

-- Use your unaffected arm or both arms as much as possible to carry heavy packages, groceries, handbags, or children.
+- Use your unaffected arm or both arms to carry heavy packages, groceries, handbags, or children.

 Use of compression garments

 Compression garments are fitted sleeves that can help control lymphedema.
-They can help prevent swelling and reduce it, too, by moving lymph fluid from the arm back into the body.
-Careful fitting is needed and you should follow your health care professional’s advice on use and care of the garment.
+They can help prevent or reduce swelling by moving lymph fluid from the arm back into the body.
+Careful fitting is needed, and you should follow your health care professional’s advice on use and care of the garment.

-Do not use a poorly-fitting sleeve under any circumstances, as this may increase risk for or worsening of lymphedema.
+Do not use a poorly fitting sleeve under any circumstances.
+This may increase your risk for or worsen lymphedema.

-You usually do not need a compression garment to prevent lymphedema during exercise.
+You usually don’t need a compression garment to prevent lymphedema during exercise.
 But if you’ve noticed swelling while exercising, talk to your doctor or therapist.

 Try to avoid infection.

 Your body responds to infection by sending extra fluid and white blood cells to fight the infection.
 If lymph nodes and vessels are missing or damaged, it’s harder for your body to move this extra fluid, which can trigger or worsen lymphedema.
-Good hygiene and careful skin care may reduce the risk of lymphedema by helping you avoid infections.
-Follow these tips to help you care for the hand and arm on the side of your body that had surgery:
+Good hygiene and careful skin care may reduce your risk of lymphedema by helping you avoid infections.
+Follow these tips to care for the hand and arm on the side of your body that had surgery or radiation:

 - Have your blood drawn, IVs, and shots done in your unaffected arm if you can.
 Also get flu shots and vaccinations in your unaffected arm or somewhere else, like the hip.
-Tell the doctor or nurse that you are at risk for lymphedema.
+Tell the doctor or nurse that you’re at risk for lymphedema.

 - Keep your hands and cuticles soft and moist by regularly using moisturizing lotion or cream.
 Push your cuticles back with a cuticle stick rather than cutting them with scissors.